appsecdemos/reusable-workflows/README.md

     secrets: inherit
 ```

 Note that this means every PR will have a "skipped" check for `sbom-generation` due to the triggers.
-Dependancy Graph snapshots should only be uploaded on updates to your default branch.
+Dependency Graph snapshots should only be uploaded on updates to your default branch.

 ## License